-transit.
-Green building design and the energy embodied in building construction are metrics incorporated into green building codes (see Ch.
-4: Understanding Urban Carbon Fluxes, p.
-189).
+Urban Areas.
+Emissions reductions in these areas mostly focus on transportation, buildings, and energy systems.
+Transportation options include facilitating the transition to lower-emission vehicles and expanding the availability and use of public transit.
+Green building design and the energy embodied in building construction are metrics incorporated into green building codes (Ch.
+4: Understanding Urban Carbon Fluxes).
 Replacing aging pipelines can also reduce leakage of natural gas.

 Carbon Capture and Storage.
-Capturing carbon released from the burning of fossil fuels directly prevents CO_2 from entering the atmosphere.
-However, the technology remains costly and would benefit from additional research (see Ch.
-3, p.
-110).
+Capturing carbon released from the burning of fossil fuels directly prevents $CO_2$ from entering the atmosphere.
+However, the technology remains costly and would benefit from additional research (Ch.
+3).

 Land-Use and Land-Management Changes.
-Carbon management options include 1) avoiding deforestation; 2) sequestering carbon (i.e., accumulating and storing it long term) through afforestation, agroforestry, or grassland restoration; 3) improving forest management to increase and maintain higher levels of carbon stocks or to increase CO_2 uptake from the atmosphere; and 4) directing harvest removals toward either biomass energy as a substitute for fossil fuels or long-lived wood products as substitutes for more fossil fuel-intensive building materials.
-Conversion of grasslands to croplands, however, is likely to reduce carbon stocks (see Ch.
-5: Agriculture, p.
-229; Ch.
-9: Forests, p.
-365; Ch.
-10: Grasslands, p.
-399; and Ch.
-12: Soils, p.
-469).
-Accumulating carbon into vegetation and soils could remove 1.6 to 4.4 Pg C per year globally from the atmosphere, but the availability of land area, nutrients, and water could constrain such efforts (see Ch.
+Carbon management options include 1) avoiding deforestation; 2) sequestering carbon (i.e., accumulating and storing it long term) through afforestation, agroforestry, or grassland restoration; 3) improving forest management to increase and maintain higher levels of carbon stocks or to increase CO2 uptake from the atmosphere; and 4) directing harvest removals toward either biomass energy as a substitute for fossil fuels or long-lived wood products as substitutes for more fossil fuel-intensive building materials.
+Conversion of grasslands to croplands, however, is likely to reduce carbon stocks (Ch.
+5: Agriculture, Ch.
+9: Forests, Ch.
+10: Grasslands, and Ch.
+12: Soils).
+Accumulating carbon into vegetation and soils could remove 1.6 to 4.4 Pg C per year globally from the atmosphere, but the availability of land area, nutrients, and water could constrain such efforts (Ch.
 12).

 Grazing and Livestock Management.
-These management activities affect grassland carbon stocks and their net carbon uptake by tens of teragrams per year (see Ch.
-10, p.
-399).
-Although various management strategies can reduce CH_4 emissions from ruminants (i.e., enteric) by 20% to 30% and from manure by 30% to 80%, they need to be evaluated over appropriate scales to account for emissions co-effects, such as improved land productivity (see Ch.
-5, p.
-229).
+These management activities affect grassland carbon stocks and their net carbon uptake by tens of teragrams per year (Ch.
+10).
+Although various management strategies can reduce $CH_4$ emissions from ruminants (i.e., enteric) by 20% to 30% and from manure by 30% to 80%, they need to be evaluated over appropriate scales to account for emissions co-effects, such as improved land productivity (Ch.
+5).